Center for Corporate Climate Leadership

 - About the Partners

-Recognizes individuals demonstrating extraordinary leadership both in their internal response to climate change and through engagement of their peers, competitors, partners, and supply chain.
+Recognizes individuals demonstrating extraordinary leadership both in their own response to climate change and through engagement of their peers and partners.

 Application and Submission Instructions

 - Review the general eligibility requirements and the specific evaluation criteria for the Individual Leadership Award category specified below.

-- Download the 2015 Individual Leadership Award Application form and the Third Party Reference Form to review questions, provide requested information, and prepare materials as needed.
+- Download the 2016 Individual Leadership Award Application form and the Third Party Reference Form (at least two are required).